manyducksco/borf/packages/client/README.md

 ## Debounce

 Frequently in UI programming, you have events coming in constantly but only want to perform an action when they are done.
-For example, a search input that which waits 300ms after the user has stopped typing before making an API call to fetch results to display.
+For example, a search input that which waits 300ms after the user has stopped typing before making an API call.

 Debouncing lets you call a function any number of times, but only the most recent call will actually execute when that time limit elapses.